Mistakes didn’t happen in his world. Miracles did.

 ‘You don’t like her, do you?’

 ‘Not really.’
 She sighed, leant against the wall of the shop, and put her phone in her pocket.
 He stood back up.
-Her eyes were asking if she could trust him, but little did she know what he would have done for her.
+Her eyes were narrowed, clearly wondering if she could trust him – if only she knew the things he was capable of.
 ‘OK, it’s like this … What kind of woman decides to marry an old widower – who, by the way, already has a son and happens to be minted, then insists he adopts her daughter as part of the deal?
-No biggie but I was sixteen-years–old, for God’s sake, and he has a son, so it’s not like he needed another kid.
-So three years ago I was made to change everything – my birth certificate, my passport, they even had to rename me at school.
-She said his surname would make my life easier.
+No biggie, but I was sixteen-years–old, for God’s sake, and he has a son, so it’s not like he needed another kid.
+So three years ago I was made to change my whole identity – my birth certificate, my passport, they even had to rename me at school.
+My mum said his surname would make my life easier.
 Yeah, right!’

 ‘His surname’s Fantz.’